 Important!
 The Elecraft W2 software must not be running.

 Flex Radio Systems sells an external control knob known as the FlexControl knob.
-At present, the knob will only control a Flex radio.
 The knob contains a tuning knob, and 3 push buttons, left, center and right.
 The tuning knob and each button may be pressed once, twice quickly, or held for over a second, for a total of three functions which may be assigned to each one.
 In addition, the tuning knob can be rotated like a VFO knob.

 Let's say, for example, you wish to use a long press of the left button to disable/enable the knob.
 This is currently done with a double press on the left button.

 With the exception of the logging commands, all JJFlexRadio commands must be entered from the main screen.
 You may change the key assignments as discussed in Change Key Mapping in the Actions Menu section.
 The logging commands are discussed in somewhat more detail in the section on logging.

 Any CW message keys you've defined will show up after these keys.